birknergard/trump-thoughts/README.md

 - Create more entries
 - general styling (using tailwind)

+- Modify thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)

 IF I HAVE TIME(Unlikely):
-- Somehow use a get method other than all as it may be a requirement for delivery
 - query filter for statement, where text is highlighted on result

 ## Completed tasks